thesurlydev/wiwo/README.md

 If no time range is specified, defaults to 30 days.

+**Note**: Due to GitHub API limitations, only events from the last 90 days are available.
+If you specify a longer time range, only events from the most recent 90 days will be shown.

 ### Authentication

 To access private repositories, get better API rate limits, and use the authenticated user by default, you can set your GitHub token in the environment: